Black Politics Now

 You might also like

-The Mississippi Legislature’s newly redrawn Mississippi Senate District map does not follow court orders to strengthen voting power for Black Mississippians in DeSoto County, a unanimous three-judge panel ruled on Tuesday.
+The Mississippi Legislature’s newly redrawn Mississippi Senate District map does not follow court orders to strengthen voting power for Black Mississippians in DeSoto County, a unanimous three-judge panel ruled in mid April 2025.

 The Legislature has seven days to propose a new Senate district map, the judges said.
 The panel included U.S. District Court for the Southern District of Mississippi’s Northern Division judges Sul Ozerden and Daniel Jordan, along with U.S. Court of Appeals for the Fifth Circuit Judge Leslie Southwick.
 Republican President George W. Bush appointed all three judges.